binaryphile/sorta/README.md

 <p>Accepts literals or variable names.</p>

 <p><em>Returns</em>: a declaration statement on stdout</p>

+<p>Reserves for internal use any variable names starting and ending with
+underscores, so such names are not allowed in parameter lists.
+<code>passed</code> does not support such parameter names.</p>

 <p>Returns and `eval`able statement to instantiate the given variables
 in a scope, usually as the first task in your function</p>